 We are a Maryland corporation that has elected to be regulated as a BDC under the 1940 Act.
-We are an "emerging growth company" within the meaning of the Jumpstart Our Business Startups Act of 2012, and as such, are subject to reduced public company reporting requirements.
 Our investment objective is to generate both current income and capital appreciation through debt and equity investments.
-We are managed by Capitala Investment Advisors, LLC, and Capitala Advisors Corp. provides the administrative services necessary for us to operate.
+We are managed by (the Investment Advisor, and the Administrator provides the administrative services necessary for us to operate.

 We provide capital to lower and traditional middle-market companies in the U.S., with a non-exclusive emphasis on the Southeast, Southwest and Mid-Atlantic regions.
 We invest primarily in companies with a history of earnings growth and positive cash flow, proven management teams, products or services with competitive advantages and industry-appropriate margins.
-We primarily invest in companies with between \$4.5 million and \$30 million in trailing twelve month EBITDA.
+We primarily invest in companies with between \$4.5 million and \$30.0 million in trailing twelve-month EBITDA.